Anon-G-Fox/FoxInject/README.md

 FoxInject is a security testing tool designed to identify web vulnerabilities such as SQL Injection, Cross-Site Scripting (XSS), Local/Remote File Inclusion (LFI/RFI), and Command Injection.
 It supports Linux systems (32-bit and 64-bit) and provides both command-line and (optional) API-based operation.

-**⚠️ Legal Disclaimer**: This tool is intended for **educational purposes and authorized security testing only**.
-Unauthorized use against systems without explicit permission is illegal and prohibited.
-The developers are not responsible for any misuse or damage caused by this tool.

 ## Features
 - Test for multiple web vulnerabilities: SQL Injection, XSS, LFI/RFI, and Command Injection.
 - Search for potentially vulnerable websites in the `co.il` domain (requires Google API keys).